CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Introduction

-We summarize our contributions as follows. \textbf{Firstly}, we propose \textbf{CASPER}, a sparse retrieval model that utilizes both tokens and keyphrases as representation units. \textbf{Secondly}, we introduce \textbf{FRIEREN}, a framework to construct large-scale scientific IR training data by mining scholarly references. \textbf{Finally}, we extensively evaluate CASPER on eight scientific retrieval benchmarks, where it outperforms strong dense and sparse baselines.
-We also show that CASPER can be used for the keyphrase generation task through simple post-processing, as it achieves competitive performance with CopyRNN while generating more diverse keyphrases and being nearly four times faster.
+We summarize our contributions as follows. \textbf{Firstly}, we propose \textbf{CASPER}, a sparse retrieval model that utilizes both tokens and keyphrases as representation units. \textbf{Secondly}, we introduce a framework to construct large-scale scientific Information Retrieval (IR) training data by mining scholarly references, which we name \textbf{FRIEREN}. \textbf{Finally}, we extensively evaluate CASPER on eight scientific retrieval benchmarks, where it outperforms strong dense and sparse baselines.
+We also explore the effectiveness-efficiency trade-off via representation pruning and demonstrate CASPER's interpretability by showing its utility as a robust keyphrase generation model.